geoserver/geoserver/doc/en/user/source/installation/win_binary.rst

 Windows binary
 ==============

-.. note:: For the wizard-based installer on Windows, please see the section on the :ref:`installation_windows_installer`.
-For installing on Windows with an existing application server such as Tomcat, please see the :ref:`installation_war` section.
+.. note:: For installing on Windows with an existing application server such as Tomcat, please see the :ref:`installation_war` section.

-An alternate way of installing GeoServer on Windows is to use the platform-independent binary.
+The other way of installing GeoServer on Windows is to use the platform-independent binary.
 This version is a GeoServer web application bundled inside `Jetty <http://eclipse.org/jetty/>`_, a lightweight and portable application server.
 It has the advantages of working very similarly across all operating systems and is very simple to set up.

 Installation
 ------------